Bad Credit Auto LoanPage Overview

 Is your credit less than perfect?

 You’re not alone.
-In fact, some estimates show that 25 percent of American adults are saddled with poor credit.
-Yet, thousands of these individuals manage to get auto loans every day.
+In fact, some estimates show that a quarter of American adults are saddled with poor credit.
+Yet, many of these individuals manage to get auto loans every day.

 So, how do they do it?
 And, more importantly, how can you do it?